Jacques-ds/mSDA/README.md

 Details:

-* Original MATLAB code is provided in the paper.
+* Original MATLAB code is provided in the paper at http://www.cs.cornell.edu/~kilian/papers/msdadomain.pdf
-* Both MATLAB and Python implementations were provided at http://www.cs.cornell.edu/~kilian/code/code.html.
+* Both MATLAB and Python implementations were provided at http://www.cs.cornell.edu/~kilian/code/code.html
 * This implementation of mSDA is based on both the sample code the authors provided as well as the equations in the paper.
 * This Python implementation ends up being slightly more optimized than the one they provided, and it contains hopefully more explanatory variable names and comments.